tolete20/tv/README.md

 # EPG
-TV Guide For IPTV66 Private Server
+TV Guide For IPTV66 Private Server.

 Please visit http://iptvtalk.org for more info.